Do you know the most important part of your social media marketing funnel? It is organic social media.

 A social media marketing funnel is a metaphor to describe the customer journey through the sales and buying process.
-It is a structure to provide content and message to generate awareness, consideration, and conversion of the client.
+It is a structure to provide content and message to generate the client’s awareness, consideration, and conversion.
 The brand offers different content at each part of the marketing funnel to move the customer to the next part of the sales process and buyer journey.

 Organic Social Media Is Critical for Marketing Funnel Success

-1. The buying’s journey experience is taken digitally through the marketing funnel
+1. The buying journey experience is taken digitally through the marketing funnel

 2. Inbound marketing delivers lower costs than paid social media

-Invesp reports that inbound marketing provides 54% more leads than outbound marketing, making sense to layering on social media to the demand generation strategy to build awareness, engagement, and influence.
-They also report that inbound marketing delivers these inbound leads at a 50% lower cost, so getting these leads into the funnel is cheaper.
+Invesp reports that inbound marketing provides 54% more leads than outbound marketing, making sense to layering the demand generation strategy on social media to build awareness, engagement, and influence.
+They also report that inbound marketing delivers these inbound leads at a 50% lower cost, so getting them into the funnel is cheaper.
 And in my book, more and cheap is good.

 3. Inbound leads take longer to convert — but are worth the wait

 Organic social leads still convert.
-And, they are likely additive.
-The big difference between inbound and outbound leads, though is that inbound leads take 30-40% longer to advance through the sales pipeline, reports Gleanster.
+And they are likely additive.
+The big difference between inbound and outbound leads is that inbound leads take 30-40% longer to advance through the sales pipeline, reports Gleanster.
 With this lag, marketers need to figure out how to nurture these customers without bombarding them with email and telephone calls.

 5 Social Media Gears In The Marketing Funnel Machine